wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 5 And the number that went into the vessels was about two thousand.

-6 And Henry* and Zebulon , whose surname was Pike ,** were the chief captains of the host of Columbia.
+6 And Henry* and Zebulon , whose sur-name was Pike ,** were the chief captains of the host of Columbia.

 * Major General Dearborn.